-This guide will explain light roast vs. dark roast differences and what tastes to expect from each different roast.
+This guide will explain light roast vs dark roast coffee differences and what tastes to expect from each different roast.

-Light vs. Dark Roast Coffee: Key Differences Compared
+Light vs Dark Roast Coffee: Main Differences Compared

 Here we will explore the different flavors and tastes from each bean type.

 1. Coffee Taste

 Very acidic – the roast retains the coffee cherry's original flavor.

 Bitter, depending on the roasting process.
 Bitterness increases with higher temperatures.